Onnit’s Alpha Brain is Problematic AF!

 A critique of the popular, celebrity-endorsed Nootropic Stack

 In my view, the cardinal sin that Alpha Brain commits is not proving that it contains the advertised ingredients.
 And Alpha Brain is not unique in this — this is a huge problem with the supplement industry in general.
-Nobody is verifying that supplements actually contain the vitamins, nutrients and Nootropic ingredients on the label or listed on their website.
-Somebody who just wants to make money can build an eCommerce store, create some graphics of a bottle or label and list a bunch of ingredients that empower our health but actually just fill the capsules with sawdust (or whatever) and make a killing.
+Nobody is verifying that supplements actually contain the vitamins, nutrients, and Nootropic ingredients on the label or listed on their website.
+Somebody who just wants to make money can build an eCommerce store, create some graphics of a bottle or label and list a bunch of ingredients that empower our health but just fill the capsules with sawdust (or whatever) and make a killing.
 It’s an often undiscussed ethical hazard of being in the supplement game.
 If you don’t see a certificate of analysis (COA) for the ingredients of the product you’re really making a faith-based decision to consume it.
-Onnit’s is probably not doing this because they are a big company with a lot of money, the value of their multi-million dollar brand is probably not worth the risk of betraying their customers to maximize profits a little more but as industry leaders, they really should take that ethical step and just make their COAs public.
+Onnit is probably not doing this because they are a big company with a lot of money, the value of their multi-million dollar brand is probably not worth the risk of betraying their customers to maximize profits a little more but as industry leaders, they really should take that ethical step and just make their COAs public.

 I’m sure there’s a good reason why they don’t do this — It’s probably because some of the individual ingredients are of questionable quality.
-Not all Bacopa (or any other ingredient for that matter) is created equal, there’s really good stuff that is produced by organic farms that is stringently tested and then there’s cheap stuff from China which is probably not pure and may contain problematic toxins and heavy metals — you really don’t know if you don’t see a COA.
+Not all Bacopa (or any other ingredient for that matter) is created equal, there’s really good stuff that is produced by organic farms that is stringently tested and then there’s cheap stuff from China which is probably not pure and may contain problematic toxins and heavy metals — you don’t know if you don’t see a COA.
 In the case of Alpha Brain, they just list the ingredients…

 For many of the ingredients, they don’t give us any additional information about the sourcing of the ingredients or specific derivatives used.
 Without more information, it’s fair to assume that they are just using what’s most cost-effective.